Selecting a degree or certificate that prepares you for life after graduation will make your future bright.

 - The College Credit Certificate is a series of college-credit courses that prepares students for entry-level employment in specific career fields or for career advancement.

-- A Vocational Certificate is an educational certificate that specifically prepares an individual to work in a chosen field.
+- A Career Certificate is an educational certificate that specifically prepares an individual to work in a chosen field.

 - The Applied Technology Diploma consists of a course of study that is part of an Associate in Science (A.S.), is less than 60 credit hours, is approximately 50% technical components (non-general education), and leads to employment in a specific career field.